 Step 5: Continuous Improvement:

-- Adapt and Evolve: As the project progresses, be ready to change requirements or market demands.
-The iterative nature of IID allows for adaptability and continuous improvement.
+- Stay Flexible: Be ready to adapt as requirements or market conditions change.
+The iterative nature of IID allows for ongoing adjustments and improvements.

 >> Read more: